Games Genie

 These additional games are also great for couples, offering strong co-op experiences with just a few quirks or trade-offs that kept them out of the core rankings.
 They’re worth a look if you want more options that fit specific tastes.

-Pikmin 4 is a charming strategy-adventure where you command tiny plant creatures and a loyal space dog to solve puzzles and gather treasures.
-As a couple, you share control of the expedition, with one player leading and the other directing Oatchi, which creates natural teamwork without heavy pressure.
-The adorable look and flexible pacing make it great for thoughtful, low-stress play.
-It narrowly misses the main list mainly because its co-op mode, while pleasant, gives the second player a somewhat lighter role.
-Best for pairs who enjoy gentle strategy and Nintendo polish more than intense action.
+Pikmin 4 is a strategy-adventure where you command dozens of tiny plant creatures and a very good space dog named Oatchi to solve puzzles and gather treasures.
+One player leads the expedition; the other directs Oatchi, which creates natural division of labor without either person feeling sidelined.
+The flexible pacing makes it comfortable for couples who want to think before acting.
+It misses the main list because the second player's role is genuinely lighter—not bad, but noticeably less central over a long session.
+A strong fit for pairs who prefer gentle strategy and Nintendo polish over anything fast or frantic.

 Overall Score